jordanvolz/lolpop/docs/src/regression.md

 - The input dataset is split into training, validation, and test datasets using a `data_splitter`.

 - A model is trained!
 This fits a model using a `hyperparamter_tuner` or just a single `model_trainer`, depending on the configuration.
-All experiments will be tracked into the `metadat_tracker`.
-All models created will be verisoned and tracked into the `resource_version_control`, also with the data splits themselves.
+All experiments will be tracked into the `metadata_tracker`.
+All models created will be versioned and tracked into the `resource_version_control`, also with the data splits themselves.

 - The model is analyzed.
 This will perform tasks like computing feature importance via a `model_explainer`, running a baseline comparison, and creating visualizations with a `model_visualizer`.